 Adaptive skins and structures for the built environment of tomorrow

-The CRC1244 is funded by Deutsche Forschungsgemeinschaft under the project number 279064222.
+CRC1244 has been funded by Deutsche Forschungsgemeinschaft under project number 279064222.